Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-22-warhorse-pt4-fourth-year.md

 Clearly, he had other things on his mind though. "...So what's he like?"

-"He's...actually really nice."
+"He's... actually really nice."
 Charlotte told him, keeping her tone of voice delicate and sympathetic.

 "I already knew *that*."
 Sean told her, dropping his hand into his lap and managing a weak smile.